Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images

 \subsection{Algoritghm Convergence}

 We investigate the dynamic behavior of the TSSTF algorithm during the optimization process.
-Specifically, we track three quantities at each iteration $n$: \begin{itemize} \item the adaptive threshold $\alpha^{(n)}$ for TGEC defined in \eqref{eq: alpha setting}, \item the update error for $\tilHt$, defined as $\|\tilHt^{(n)} - \tilHt^{(n-1)}\|_2/\|\tilHt^{(n-1)}\|_2$, \item the PSNR values, calculated between the intermediate estimate $\tilHt^{(n)}$ and the ground-truth $\hatHt$. \end{itemize} Fig.~\ref{fig: convergence_plot} shows their transitions for real data under four noise cases.
+Specifically, we track three quantities at each iteration $n$: \begin{itemize} \item the adaptive threshold $\alpha^{(n)}$ for TGEC defined in \eqref{eq: alpha setting}, \item the update error for $\tilHt$, defined as $\|\tilHt^{(n)} - \tilHt^{(n-1)}\|_2/\|\tilHt^{(n-1)}\|_2$, \item the PSNR values, calculated between the intermediate estimate $\tilHt^{(n)}$ and the ground-truth $\hatHt$. \end{itemize} Fig.~\ref{fig: convergence_plot} shows their transitions for real data under five noise cases (Case1, Case3, Case5, Case7, Case9).
 Each curve corresponds to one site.

 In the noise-free setting (Case1), $\alpha^{(n)}$ remains constant because the observed reference HR image $\Hr$ is fully trusted and the estimate $\tilHr$ therefore is not updated.
-Under noise contamination (Cases 2–4), $\alpha^{(n)}$ is adaptively updated by the rule in \eqref{eq: alpha setting}.
-After roughly 1,000 iterations, however, these adjustments cease almost entirely and $\alpha^{(n)}$ stabilizes.
+Under noise contamination (Case3, Case5, Case7, Case9), $\alpha^{(n)}$ is adaptively updated by the rule in \eqref{eq: alpha setting}.
+After at least 2,000 iterations, however, these adjustments cease almost entirely and $\alpha^{(n)}$ stabilizes.
 From that point on, the algorithm can be regarded as solving a constrained optimization problem with a fixed $\alpha$, and it is expected to converge to its optimal solution.

 This stable evolution of $\alpha^{(n)}$ arises because the intermediate estimate $\tilHr^{(n+1)}$ is gradually denoised through iterations.
 After a sufficient number of iterations, the quantity $\| \W \D \tilHr^{(n+1)} \|_{1,2}$ settles to a value that reflects the intrinsic edge strength and density of the target scene.
-Although the appropriate strictness of TGEC cannot be determined in advance due to strong noise, this adaptive setting avoids the need to pre-select a fixed $\alpha$, allowing the algorithm to self-tune across diverse noise conditions.
+Although the appropriate strictness of TGEC cannot be determined in advance due to noise, this adaptive setting avoids the need to pre-select a fixed $\alpha$, allowing the algorithm to self-tune across diverse noise conditions.

-As show in the middle and bottom rows of Fig.~\ref{fig: convergence_plot}, the update error decreases almost monotonically in all cases, and the PSNR curve flattens out after approximately 2,000 iterations.
-These results confirm that the proposed algorithm reliably converges without the need to explicitly fix $\alpha$ at an intermediate iteration.
+As shown in the middle and bottom rows of Fig.~\ref{fig: convergence_plot}, the update error decreases almost monotonically in all cases, and the PSNR curve flattens out after approximately 3,000 iterations.
+These results confirm that the proposed algorithm reliably converges without explicitly fixing $\alpha$ at an intermediate iteration.